nju-cn-course/nju-network-labs/content/ch01/modification.md

 ### Step 2: Modify the logic of a device

 In the section [Switchyard](switchyard.md), we introduced how to program a device.
 Your task is to count how many packets pass through a hub in and out.
 You need to log the statistical result every time you receive one packet with the format of each line `in:<ingress packet count> out:<egress packet count>`.
 For example, if there is a packet that is not addressed to the hub itself, then the hub may log `in:1 out:2`. ✅ Then show the log of your hub when running it in Mininet and how you implement it in your report.

-> [!NOTE]
-> In the old version we need you to print the timestamp then we remove it.
-So many students ask why because there is a function `log_info` which prints the time of log output.
-However we want you to log the packet arrival time which is different from output time.
->
-> Because our explanation is late, if you have implemented it in another way, you do **not** need to change.

 The file you need to modify is `lab_1/myhub.py`.